Medicaid and Medicare

 Extend Medicaid Coverage One Year Postpartum

-Women with pregnancy-related Medicaid coverage typically lose their benefits 60 days after birth.
+Individuals with pregnancy-related Medicaid coverage typically lose their benefits 60 days after the end of pregnancy.

 Medicaid Reforms/1115 Waivers